Time after time, I come across salespeople dealing with the single most common challenge in sales: setting great appointments.

 Plus, when you make dial after dial without interruption, you can make 50 to 60 dials in an hour.
 But if you’re researching in between dials, you’re not going to make more than 10 or so dials in an hour.
 That’s a really low level of output, and it’s realistically not going to lead to much in terms of actually setting appointments.

-Minimize research between dials to increase your output and set more great appointments as a result.
+Minimize research between dials to increase your output and get more leads as a result.

 7. Voicemail is part of your campaign.